 I’ve de-screened, color-corrected, and slightly modified the screenshots below, and VGHF pal Chris Kohler kindly provided translations for the captions that appeared below them (and for the rest of this article too!):

 (specifically, the screenshots show us two songs: the Japanese equivalent of “I’ve Been Workin’ on the Railroad,” and a traditional children’s song roughly translated as “Doggy Policeman,” which you may recognize from its use in Frogger!)

 A lot of you are probably familiar with Donkey Kong Jr. Math on the NES which, somehow, was also published in the United States.
 What this flyer illustrates is that the game was part of a proposed trilogy of “Asobi” (or “Play”) titles: Donkey Kong’s Fun With Music obviously being one of them, and the third being “Popeye’s English Game,” which came out in Japan but was never brought to the U.S. for obvious reasons.

 What’s really cool about this trilogy is that all three are based off of the three titles that actually launched the Famicom in July of 1983: Donkey Kong, Donkey Kong Jr., and Popeye.

-Also worth noting is this red banner on the front of the flyer.
+Also worth noting is this red banner on the front of the flyer: